 The EU's humanitarian office – ECHO – is financing food security and nutritional programmes in the North, as well as assisting victims of violence, namely the internally displaced and refugees resulting from the Boko Haram insurgency.

 Nigeria mainly exports oil to the EU and imports mostly machinery, equipment and refined petroleum products.
 The country is one of 16 negotiating the West African Economic Partnership Agreement (EPA) with the EU.

-A ‘Common Agenda for Migration and Mobility’ (CAMM) between the EU and Nigeria is being prepared.
+A ‘Common Agenda for Migration and Mobility ’ (CAMM) between the EU and Nigeria was signed in March 2015.
 It will pave the way for enhanced collaboration in the fields of migration and development.

 Nigeria plays a leading role in the Economic Community of West African States (ECOWAS), which has its Headquarters in Abuja.